KabalMcBlade/Eos/README.md

    - The pros to use this allocator instead of the current malloc is:
      - In *debug* you have the same helpers for tagging, checking and tracking the memory
 	 - You can put a limit as max memory
-   - Can't be used with STL wrapper
+   - Can't be used with STL wrapper (FOR NOW)
      - The system releays on single allocation per time like normal alloc, but the wrapper expect pre-allocated
 2. Heap allocator
    - Is called heap allocator in the way that should be used as standard heap allocation